skovhus/SublimeLinter-contrib-sass-lint/README.md

 You can configure `sass-lint` options with a `.sass-lint.yml`.
 If a `.sass-lint.yml` file is not found in the file hierarchy starting with the linted file, your home directory will also be searched.
 For more information, see the [sass-lint page][sass-lint].
 Default configuration file can be found [here][sass-lint-default-config].

+## Common issues

+Remember to choose SCSS syntax (lower right corner of Sublime), not SASS.
+Else you might get errors like

+> Please check validity of the block starting from #1.

+Cannot find that syntax?
+Install the package `SCSS`.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: